Card: Star Pics 1992

 Acquired: TTM 1992, C/o The Indianapolis Colts

-Rodney Culver from Detroit, was the starting tailback (and first African-American Captain) at Notre Dame in 1990 and 1991 and was drafted in the 4th round of the 1992 NFL draft by the Indianapolis Colts during the ‘dark days’ of the franchise (before the current ‘golden age’ of the Manning Era).
-With the departure of Eric Dickerson the team was going in a new direction at runnningback and had a platoon of players at the position.
-Culver would be used primarily as a goal line and short yardage back.
-He’d play for the 1992 and 1993 season for the Colts, before signing with the Chargers in 1994.
+Rodney Culver, from Detroit, was the starting tailback (and first African-American Captain) at Notre Dame in 1990 and 1991.
+He was drafted in the 4th round of the 1992 NFL draft by the Indianapolis Colts during the ‘dark days’ of the franchise (before the current ‘golden age’ of the Manning Era).
+With the departure of Eric Dickerson the team was going in a new direction at runningback and had a platoon of players at the position.
+Culver was used primarily as a goal line and short yardage back.
+He played in 1992 and 1993 for the Colts, before signing with the Chargers in 1994.
 I’d get Rodney’s autograph during a blitz of the Colts franchise back in 1992.
 His autograph oddly has 2 numbers on it- his college number and a star with a 2 next to it.
 I have assumed it meant it was the second Star Pics card he signed.
-Culver would play in San Diego for an additional two seasons in another platoon system, making an appearance in the Superbowl for the Chargers after the 1995 season.
-Over his short career Culver would show flashes of starting potential, was a tireless team player, and dedicated hard worker.
+Culver played in San Diego for an additional two seasons in another platoon system, making an appearance in the Superbowl for the Chargers, after the 1995 season.
+Over his short career Culver showed flashes of starting potential, was a tireless team player, and dedicated hard worker.
 Full of wisdom beyond his years and an inspirational presence, Rodney was also a devout Christian going as far as when he’d score a touchdown he would point towards the sky in thanks.